Signal Festival 2024

 Prague Castle becomes a digital art wonderland for Signal Festival 2024

-For the first time ever, the Prague Castle will transform into an immersive digital art experience during Signal Festival 2024.
-From October 10 to 13, the festival’s twelfth edition, Ecosystems II: Quest, will light up the city’s iconic landmarks with video projections and art installations by prominent Czech and international artists, blending the old world with cutting-edge technology.
+For the first time ever, the Prague Castle was transformed into an immersive digital art experience during Signal Festival 2024.
+From October 10 to 13, the festival’s twelfth edition, Ecosystems II: Quest, lit up the city’s iconic landmarks with video projections and art installations by prominent Czech and international artists, blending the old world with cutting-edge technology.

-Key attractions include video mapping by Filip Hodas at the Archbishop’s Palace, Jiří Příhoda’s sculptures at Sternberg Palace, UVA’s kinetic pendulums at Kunsthalle Praha, and Quayola’s sound projection at CAMP.
+Key attractions included video mapping by Filip Hodas at the Archbishop’s Palace, Jiří Příhoda’s sculptures at Sternberg Palace, UVA’s kinetic pendulums at Kunsthalle Praha, and Quayola’s sound projection at CAMP.

 Signal Festival has long aspired to transform the historically and architecturally unique space of Prague Castle, and after twelve years, this dream has become a reality.